Rashidun Caliphate: Background

+In determining Muhammad's successor, the strong support and companionship given to him from the early period of his prophethood, being praised by Muhammad and the close kinship ties established with him came to the fore as the determining attitude.
+The first two caliphs gave their daughters to Muhammad and the next two married with Muhammad's daughters.

+Timeline

+(Note that a caliph's succession does not necessarily occur on the first day of the new year.)

 Abu Bakr's reign (632–634)

-Accession to Caliphate
+Origin and accession to Caliphate

-After Muhammad's death in June 632, a gathering of the Ansar (lit.
+After Muhammad's death in 632 AD (11 AH), a gathering of the Ansar (lit.
 'Helpers'), the natives of Medina, took place in the Saqifah (courtyard) of the Banu Sa'ida clan.
 The general belief at the time was that the purpose of the meeting was for the Ansar to decide on a new leader of the Muslim community among themselves, with the intentional exclusion of the Muhajirun (migrants from Mecca), though this has later become the subject of debate.

 Nevertheless, Abu Bakr and Umar, both prominent companions of Muhammad, upon learning of the meeting became concerned about a potential coup and hastened to the gathering.
 Upon arriving, Abu Bakr addressed the assembled men with a warning that any attempt to elect a leader outside of Muhammad's own tribe, the Quraysh, would likely result in dissension as only they can command the necessary respect among the community.
 He then took Umar and another companion, Abu Ubaidah ibn al-Jarrah, by the hand and offered them to the Ansar as potential choices.
 He was countered with the suggestion that the Quraysh and the Ansar choose a leader each from among themselves, who would then rule jointly.
 The group grew heated upon hearing this proposal and began to argue amongst themselves.
-Umar hastily took Abu Bakr's hand and swore his own allegiance to the latter, an example followed by the gathered men.
+Umar hastily took Abu Bakr's hand and swore his own allegiance to the latter, an example followed by Abu Ubayda ibn al-Jarrah, the Ansar, the Quraysh tribe and other gathered men.
+Abu Bakr adopted the title of Khalīfaṫ Rasūl Allāh (خَلِيفةُ رَسُولِ اللهِ, "Successor of the Messenger of God") or simply caliph.